graze/standards/README.md

 ### Immediately-invoked function expressions (IIFE)

-1. MUST NOT be used for CommonJS exporting modules (built with Browserify)
+1. MUST NOT be used for CommonJS exporting modules (built with Browserify).
-1. MUST be used in inline scripts and non Browserify compiled JS to avoid populating the global scope
+1. MUST be used in inline scripts and non Browserify compiled JS to avoid populating the global scope.

 **Example of usage in non CommonJS modules:**